-4.3 CA Prioritisation
+4.2 CA Prioritisation

-After generating t-way covering arrays, we prioritise each of these according to multiple t-way prioritisation criteria (for $2 \le t \le 5$).
-There are standard prioritisation algorithms in the literature: Bryce and Memon [3], and Manchester et al. [19], for example4.
+After generating t-way covering arrays, we prioritise each of these according to multiple t-way prioritisation criteria (for $2 \le t \le 5$ ).
+There are standard prioritisation algorithms in the literature: Bryce and Memon [3], and Manchester et al. [25], for example.

-For our experiments, we use a variation of the algorithm by Bryce and Memon [3].
-We note that this differs from the code-coverage weighted prioritizaton of Qu et al. [25].
-The original algorithm iterates through test cases and retains the one test case that covers the largest number of currently uncovered t-tuples.
+For our experiment, we use a variation of the algorithm by Bryce and Memon [3].
+The original algorithm iterates through test cases and keeps in more the one test case that covers the largest number of currently uncovered t-tuples.
 Note that, in the original algorithm, despite ties being broken at random, the test cases later in the suite have a higher chance of getting picked.
 Consider the case when all n tests cover the same amount of uncovered t-tuples.
 The first test will be picked for the current maximum first.

-However, the probability of it being actually picked is 0.5^n . since at each tie breaking point it has to win over the next test case.
-Hence, we gather all test cases whose count of currently uncovered t-tuples is maximal, and then pick one at random.
-Thus each will be picked with probability 1/n.
-In order to implement these modifications we add an array, holding all the test suites which cover the same amount of uncovered t-way interactions.
-Furthermore, we keep a Boolean mapping from test cases to t-tuples to mark those currently uncovered t-tuples contained by a given test case.
-We also record the total number of currently uncovered t-tuples contained by a given test case.
+However, the probability of it being actually picked is $0.5^n$ , since at each tie breaking point it has to win over the next test case.
+Hence, we gather all test cases whose count of currently uncovered t-tuples is maximal, and then pick one at random, thus each will be picked with probability 1/n.
+In order to implement these modifications we only add an array, holding all the test suites which cover the same amount of uncovered t-way interactions.
+Furthermore, we keep a Boolean mapping from test cases to t-tuples to mark those currently uncovered t-tuples a given test case contained.
+We also keep the total number of currently uncovered t-tuples contained in a given test case.
 These mappings were updated whenever a new test case was marked as used in order to avoid constantly re-calculating the number of uncovered t-tuples for each test case.
 The pseudocode for the algorithm used is presented in Algorithm 1.

 Algorithm 1 Pseudocode for test suite prioritisation.

+'''

-CA = test suite to prioritize
+CA = \text{test suite to prioritize}

-gather all valid t -tuples based on CA
+gather all valid t-tuples based on CA

-mapping=[]
+mapping = []

 sums = []

-for all $tests$ in CA do
+for all tests in CA do

-$mapping[test] = [True if t-tuple_i in test, else False]$
+mapping[test] = [True if t-tuple_i in test, else False]

 sums[test] = sum(mapping[test])

-end for

 bestTest = a test that covers the most unique t-tuples

+bestTests = [bestTest]

-add $bestTest$ to $TestSuite$
+add bestTest to TestSuite

 selectedTestCount = 1

-while $selectedTestCount < size(CA)$ do
+while selectedTestCount < size(CA) do

 update sums, mapping

-remove $sums[bestTest], mapping[bestTest]$
+remove sums[bestTest], mapping[bestTest]

-$tCountMax = \max(sums)$
+tCountMax = \max(sums)

 bestTests = []

 for all tests in sums do

-$\mathbf{if} \ sums[test] == tCountMax \ \mathbf{then}$
+if sums[test] == tCountMax then

-add $test$ to $bestTests$
+add test to bestTests

 end if

 end for

 bestTest = random test from bestTests

-add $bestTest$ to $TestSuite$
+add bestTest to TestSuite

 selectedTestCount++

 end while

+'''

-4.4 Interaction Coverage Metric
+4.3 Interaction Coverage Metric